 - Visible mold: This might be an obvious sign of mold, but you must take immediate action since it can spread rapidly.

 How Can I Test for Toxic Mold?

 If you suspect or fear toxic mold is growing in your home, you won’t need any special tests.
 A test such as the viable test kit we learned about above will detect all kinds of molds present.
-By sending your petri dish to a lab, you can get a better idea of which types of molds that are growing and then take the correct actions.
+By sending your petri dish to a lab, you can get a better idea of which types of molds are growing and then take the correct actions.

 It’s also important to understand that simply because it’s called “toxic mold,” it doesn’t mean it’s toxic to you.
 As we mentioned above, molds that produce mycotoxins can affect some individuals, while others won’t be affected.

-However, if you suspect that you have been exposed to toxic molds, your doctor can run a few tests.
+However, if you suspect you have been exposed to toxic molds, your doctor can run a few tests.
 A blood test can help to determine if you’ve been poisoned by checking biotoxins in your blood (6).

 How Much Does It Cost to Test Your House for Mold?

 Getting your home professionally inspected for mold isn’t cheap.
 The average cost for an inspection is around $650.
 But, it can range between $250 and $1000 depending on the size and location of your house (7).

 Many homeowners are enticed by the affordability of DIY test kits, usually available at around $40 or less.
 However, it’s crucial to get the house inspected by professionals if mold is detected or suspected.

 How Can I Know If There’s Mold in My Carpet?